 - Make a recovery plan with the young person, including counselling or medical treatment if necessary and social support.

 What are some of the ways MetLife is encouraging more conversations about mental health issues and the help available?

-Mark: We're providing more content around mental health because we want to be there for people, whether at claim time, during difficult times like COVID-19, or any other challenging situations.
+Alex: We're providing more content around mental health because we want to be there for people, whether at claim time, during difficult times, or any other challenging situations.
 Mental health is a major part of MetLife's 360Health program, which aims to help Australians live healthier for longer by focusing on mental, physical, social and financial health, as well as work factors.

-We haven't reinvented the wheel, though: we're working with several great organisations in the mental health space to provide more information to our members, and MetLife has expanded its library of toolkits and articles over the last year including:
+We haven't reinvented the wheel, though: we're working with several great organisations in the mental health space to provide more information to our members.

 We're also launching a series of guides to support people's overall well-being, with resources to support improved mental health as a key driver.
 And we're building on MetLife's Health Connect, which helps people access health information through simple bundles that can be emailed or sent via SMS.
 Finally, we’re partnering with Teladoc Health to deliver an extensive program called 360Health Virtual Care.
 This includes a service called Mental Health Assist, which provides access to mental health specialists for second opinions and treatment planning.